 By Friday, January 22, faculty members provide a project description, which are then made available to students online.
 Students submit applications by midnight on Sunday, February 21.
 Decisions are made and announced by April 16.

 All projects take place in the summer and are expected to extend for 10 weeks.
 Students and faculty mentors negotiate the precise logistics between themselves, taking into account the needs of the project.

 Which students and projects do or don’t get selected, and why?

 Projects which have no student applicants will not be selected.
 Prospective faculty mentors are therefore encouraged to make clear in their description why/how their project is interesting, how its aims are achievable during the summer, and what it might lead to.
 Students with GPAs under 3.0 average are unlikely to be selected.

 Because the goal of PURM is to create new mentor relationships, students already working with a particular faculty mentor are less likely to be chosen.
 Students already working with faculty should consider applying for funding from the College Alumni Society Research Grant or the Class of 1971 Robert J. Holtz Endowed Fund for Undergraduate Research.

 Disbursement of funds is handled by each faculty mentor’s business administrator (BA).
-The BAs will be sent an award sheet outlining payment procedures, account numbers, etc. The student’s stipend is intended for each student’s expenses and will be paid as a monthly paycheck.
-Once selected as a PURM student, questions about stipend payments should be directed to the faculty mentor’s BA.
+The BAs will be sent an award sheet outlining payment procedures, account numbers, etc. The student’s award is intended for each student’s expenses and will be disbursed in two halves in May and July.
+Once selected as a PURM student, questions about student awards should be directed to the faculty mentor’s BA.